 Elizabeth Foley O'Connor

-Elizabeth Foley O’Connor is an Assistant Professor of English at Washington College where she teaches classes in modernism, twentieth century British literature, postcolonial literature, and journalism.
+Elizabeth Foley O’Connor is an Associate Professor of English at Washington College where she teaches classes in modernism, twentieth century British literature, postcolonial literature, composition, and journalism.
+She is the Director of the Gender Studies minor and is Internship Coordinator for the English department.

 B.A., Hofstra University, 2000